- This page, Statement of the Supreme Judicial Court and Introduction, is offered by

 Elizabeth N. Mulvey, Esq., Crowe & Mulvey, LLP, Editor

-Honorable Barbara M. Hyland, Probate and Family Court
+Hon.
+Barbara M. Hyland, Probate and Family Court

 Hon.
 David A. Lowy, Supreme Judicial Court, Consulting Member

 Over the years, many judges and lawyers, too numerous to identify, have generously contributed their time and talents to help make this Guide useful to the bench and the bar.
 We encourage judges and lawyers with an interest in the law of evidence to suggest improvements to the Guide.
-Comments and questions should be directed to the reporter at Joseph.Stanton@jud.state.ma.us.
+Comments and questions should be directed to Mass.G.Evid@jud.state.ma.us.

 “Not recognized” sections.
 Where the Advisory Committee has noted that the Federal Rules of Evidence contain a provision on a particular subject and the Committee has not identified any Massachusetts authority that recognizes that subject, or where the Supreme Judicial Court has declined to follow the Federal rule on that subject, the topic is marked “not recognized” to await further development, if any, of the law on that topic.